Team-Jalapeno/detox-chrome-extension/README.md

 To test the extension, you can visit our [Instagram Post](https://www.instagram.com/p/CQnJy2jLwEb/).
 As of 27 July 2021, the "text filtering" feature of the extension works only on Instagram posts and comments.
 However, the "image filtering" feature works for on all websites.

+The text filtering section will soon be available on popular social media websites such as Facebook, Reddit, Discord, etc.

 <!-- ROADMAP -->
 ## Roadmap